Annual Rx checkup

 Did you know that seniors are responsible for 77% of all prescription drug purchases?http://kff.org/medicare/fact-sheet/the-medicare-prescription-drug-benefit-fact-sheet/

+Medicare has several moving parts (pun intended) that are all essential to having great health coverage.
 While Medicare Part A covers hospitals and Part B covers Doctors, the last piece of the puzzle is prescription drug coverage.
-Part D, the prescription drug coverage part of Medicare, is administered by insurance companies and plans vary in cost and coverage.
+Medicare Part D, the prescription drug coverage part of Medicare, is administered by insurance companies and plans vary in cost and coverage.
 Your premium is paid directly to the insurance company and the company will provide you with a card to bring to the Pharmacy.
 It is required all Medicare beneficiaries have creditable drug coverage.

 Our licensed Medicare Agents go through 40 hours of annual certification to ensure they are qualified to assist our members and provide an annual Rx checkup each year – at no cost to you!

-Get a copy of our free report, “Revealed: The Six Secrets Insurance Agents Don’t Want You To Know,” so you’re equipped with information that could save you tons.
+Be sure to check out our report, “Revealed: The Six Secrets Insurance Agents Don’t Want You To Know,” so you’re equipped with information that could save you money and headaches!

 Why Should I Get Part D?